Viveckh/Veniqa/README.md

 ---

-## Perfect For Boostrapped Startups & Hacky Engineers :fire: :fire:
+## Perfect For Boostrapped Startups & Hacky Engineers :nerd_face:
 We love Woocommerce & Squarespace!
 But vendor lock-in and zero code access isn't for everyone.

 With Veniqa, you have choices.